RossLab/B_viburni/3_Coverage_analysis.md

 ![](misc/kmerhist_1e6.jpeg)

-And run genomescope again with cov up to 1e5
+And run genomescope again with cov up to 1e5:

 ![](misc/genomescope_2.jpeg)

+The new genome estimate is closer to the assembly -- that's good.
+ALSO -- only the 18-13 library comes from a pool of 3 individuals!
+18-4, 18-21 and 18-23 are from single females -- Isabelle needs to confirm this.
+Now this makes sense: the heterozygosity peak is broader in 18-13 (rather corresponding to minor allele freq!)

 ## 6.2 2d histograms of sample pairs